hagenmek/al-folio/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Asscoiate Professor in Mechatronics at the <a href='https://www.uia.no/en'>University of Agder</a>
+subtitle1: Asscoiate Professor in Mechatronics
+subtitle2:  <a href='https://www.uia.no/en'>University of Agder</a>

 profile:
   align: right